FREE SHIPPING on purchases over 1,500 CZK 📦

 Menstrual cramps: Why ibuprofen isn't the only option, and what 5,000 years of TCM says

 Every month, over and over again.
-Painkillers, a hot water bottle, lying on your side.
+A pill, a hot water bottle, lying on your side.
 And yet the pain doesn't let up.

-If you're one of the women who manage menstrual cramps every cycle only thanks to ibuprofen — or even take it preventatively to avoid worse — you're not alone.
+If you're one of the women who manages menstrual cramps every cycle only with ibuprofen — or even takes it preventively to keep things from getting worse — you're not alone.

-Estimates suggest that up to 80% of menstruating women suffer from painful periods.
+According to estimates, up to 80% of menstruating women suffer from painful menstruation.
 And yet, it's a topic that's not talked about much.
 Pain is normalized.
 "It's normal, after all."
 "All women experience it."

 It's not normal.
 And it's not inevitable.